JustIntroverted/justintroverted/README.md

 # about me
-hiya, i'm justin. 👋 i sometimes like to program, but it's not so frequent these days. sad face.
+hiya, i'm erika. 👋 i sometimes like to program, but it's not so frequent these days. sad face.

 # what im doing
 making this readme, because i didn't know you could make one for your profile page. so cool.